Al-Nusra Front: Turkish arrests for alleged chemical weapon purchase

-On 30 May 2013, Turkish newspapers reported that Turkish security forces had arrested al-Nusra fighters in the southern provinces of Mersin and Adana near the Syrian border and confiscated 2 kg of sarin gas.
+On 30 May 2013, Turkish newspapers reported that Turkish security forces had arrested Al-Nusra fighters in the southern provinces of Mersin and Adana near the Syrian border and confiscated 2 kg of sarin gas.
 The governor of Adana claimed that the security forces had not found sarin gas but unknown chemicals.
 The Turkish Ambassador to Moscow later said that tests showed the chemical seized was anti-freeze, not sarin.
-In September, six of those arrested in May (one Syrian, Heysem Topalca, and five Turks, alleged to be members of al-Nusra and Ahrar ash-Sham) were charged with attempting to acquire chemicals which could be used to produce sarin; the indictment said that it was "possible to produce sarin gas by combining the materials in proper conditions."
+In September, six of those arrested in May (one Syrian, Heysem Topalca, and five Turks, alleged to be members of Al-Nusra and Ahrar Al-Sham) were charged with attempting to acquire chemicals which could be used to produce sarin; the indictment said that it was "possible to produce sarin gas by combining the materials in proper conditions."
 The indictment said that "The suspects have pleaded not guilty saying that they had not been aware the materials they had tried to obtain could have been used to make sarin gas.
 Suspects have been consistently providing conflicting and incoherent facts on this matter."
-The indictment said the suspects working for al-Nusra and to Ahrar ash-Sham.
+The indictment said the suspects working for Al-Nusra and to Ahrar Al-Sham.
 The prosecutors were dismissed and the men were freed in October 2013.
 A new arrest warrant was later issued, but the perpetrators were never tried.
 Topalca was tried and convicted in absentia for other terrorism crimes, but not apprehended; he died in 2021.